splunk/public-o11y-docs/gdi/get-data-in/application/python/instrumentation/instrument-python-application.rst

    - :ref:`django-instrumentation`

-If no data appears in :strong:`Observability > APM`, see :ref:`common-python-troubleshooting`.
+If no data appears in APM, see :ref:`common-python-troubleshooting`.

 .. _configure-python-instrumentation: